Engineering

 How does TinyFish handle sites that block bots?

-TinyFish handles anti-detection at the infrastructure level — browser fingerprint and network signatures match real browser execution.
+TinyFish runs a native Chromium-based browser session with infrastructure-level request handling.
 Residential proxy routing is included on all plans at no extra cost.
-Success rates vary by protection level; enterprise anti-bot systems like Kasada may need additional configuration.
+Success rates vary by site complexity; enterprise-grade protection systems may need additional configuration.

 Can I monitor sites that require login?